sphinx-doc/sphinx/doc/intro.rst

 LaTeX file that you can compile into a PDF version of the documents.

 The focus is on hand-written documentation, rather than auto-generated API docs.
-Though there is limited support for that kind of docs as well (which is intended to be freely mixed with hand-written content), if you need pure API docs have a look at `Epydoc <http://epydoc.sf.net/>`_, which also understands reST.
+Though there is support for that kind of docs as well (which is intended to be freely mixed with hand-written content), if you need pure API docs have a look at `Epydoc <http://epydoc.sf.net/>`_, which also understands reST.

 Conversion from other systems